What is Building Integrated Photovoltaics (BIPV)?

 This installation produces approximately half of the school’s annual electricity needs and is a stunning example of solar integration into architectural design.

-Its success highlights BIPV’s potential to transform building surfaces into substantial energy sources without compromising aesthetic appeal.
+Its success highlights BIPV’s ability to evolve building surfaces into substantial energy sources without compromising aesthetic appeal.

 Key Takeaways: The Benefits of BIPV Solar on South-Facing Walls